AdaCore/cuda/doc/build_architecture.rst

   CUDA-specific capabilities.

 A current issue in GPRbuild requires ``ADA_INCLUDE_PATH`` to include the CUDA API path prior to calling the host builder.
-Note that this same variables should not be set in the previous step otherwise the driver binding.
+Note that this same variable should not be set in the previous step otherwise the driver binding will fail.
 Setting up of ``ADA_INCLUDE_PATH`` can be done in the following way, assuming that ``PREFIX`` points to the root directory of your GNAT for CUDA installation: